Skip to main navigation Skip to main content Skip to footer

 What is chronic loneliness?

-Ongoing loneliness can afflict even the most seemingly outgoing person.
-Being the "life of the party" doesn't necessarily exclude someone from being chronically lonely.
-This type of chronic, or long-term loneliness, can eventually impact all areas of your life.
+Even the most outgoing person can be chronically lonely.
+Being the "life of the party" doesn't necessarily guarantee someone isn't lonely.
+Long-term loneliness can impact all areas of your life.

 What are the main signs and symptoms of chronic loneliness?

-Chronic loneliness symptoms and signs can differ depending on who you are and your situation.
+Chronic loneliness symptoms and signs can vary depending on who you are and your situation.
 If you consistently feel some or all of the following, you may be dealing with chronic loneliness:

 • Inability to connect with others on a deeper, more intimate level.
 Maybe you have friends and family in your life, but engagement with them is at a very surface level.
 Your interaction doesn’t feel connected in a way that is fulfilling and this disconnection seems never ending.